Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 > This book is particularly helpful in showing normal anatomy in juvenile patients at various ages.
 For example, have a limping 16-week-old puppy and you’re not sure what the elbow should look like?
 Could that opacity be a normal thymus?
 This is your text!
 >
 > [https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1](https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1 "https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1")[ ]()

+## 7. Have Radimal your radiographs for you

+Whether it's a teleradiologist or Radimal AI system, your job is to work with an interpretation to diagnose and treat yoru patient.